kobiyoyo/oceanease/README.md

 ## Description
-Ocean-Ease Ltd is a specialist ROV inspection company providing systems and personnel for the offshore oil & gas and marine industries.
+This app is intended to showcase, Ocean-ease ltd  a full-service, Underwater ROV Inspection Company, providing innovative and proven technical services to the offshore oil & gas and Maritime Industries.
+Ocean-ease ltd is a company founded by ROV and offshore professionals from a need to provide a safe and cost-effective underwater inspection solutions to the offshore oil & gas / marine customers and clients.
+Our services use the latest innovative Mini ROV technologies as we are innovators in the use of Mini ROVs.

 ## Built With
 - Javascript